Azure-Samples/cognitive-services-speech-sdk/samples/batch/python/README.md

-Example in Python on how to use the Speech Services Batch Transcription API.
+# How to use the Speech Services Batch Transcription API from Python

 To execute the sample you need to generate the Python client library.